fcccode/BlackBlizzard/README.md

 FOR SETUP HELP GOTO THE HELP SECTION

-Do not upload this on any webhosting service like InifnityFree or that otherone that people use (the account will be terminated)
+Do not upload this on any webhosting service like InfinityFree or that otherone that people use (the account will be terminated)
 I can confirm this works on a free hosting account from x10hosting.com but if we abuse this they will add detection or smn.

 There are 2 methods of getting bots